Intro to Nails

 A Beginner's Guide

-We interviewed Bree with Daisybelle Paw Spa to answer some simple nail questions that new owners might have.
+We interviewed Bree with Daisybelle Paw Spa to answer some basic nail questions that new owners might have.

 The information below is a mixture of our interview with Bree and our own knowledge.
 Thank you for listening, reading, and learning.